-- Note: If the ECU cannot "see" your remote control, it will prompt you again to push the key.
-If after three times it still cannot "see" your remote control signal, the ECU will terminate the learning session.
-Check to make sure that the remote control is operational by testing it on the appliance. - 5.
-You will then be prompted with:
+If the ECU cannot "see" your remote control, it will prompt you again to push the key.
+If, after three times, it still cannot "see" your IR remote control signals, the ECU will terminate the learning session.
+Check to make sure that the remote control is operational by testing it on the device.